6 steps for creating your retirement income plan

 - Identify income sources and retirement assets available to help fund your retirement

-- Create a strategy for turning retirement savings into cash flow to help cover expenses
+- Understand how retirement savings can generate cash flow to help cover expenses

 - Determine if your withdrawal rate from savings is likely sustainable throughout retirement

 To begin building your plan, here are six steps to walk through with your financial professional.